 In the following, we discuss compound interest and why it’s such a powerful tool for saving.
 It’s even stronger in a retirement account because there are generally no taxes due annually.
 The combination of compound interest and tax deferral makes the IRA and 401(k) the best way to save.
 Of course, you have to follow the IRA Financial adage: start early, be consistent and trust the process.

 - Compound interest can help grow your retirement savings

 - Albert Einstein once declared compound interest to be “the most powerful force in the universe.”

 There’s nothing more important for your retirement than planning it early and contributing regularly – and compound interest can help.
 Putting money aside with each paycheck means you’re building a nest egg, and compound interest means it’s growing quickly.

 Compounding, also known as compounding interest, is defined as “the process in which an asset’s earnings, from either capital gains or interest, are reinvested to generate additional earnings over time.”
 Compound interest is when you earn interest on your initial amount, and also on the interest that you earn.
-It adds up quickly and can help you save for retirement or any long term goal you may have.
-This means that it can be more important to save early and regularly then to just make large deposits.
+It adds up quickly and can help you save for retirement or any long-term goal you may have.
+This means that it can be more important to save early and regularly than to just make large deposits.
 Below are some examples, which can help you see the massive power of compound interest.

 Let’s say you have $5,000 in an investment and it grows 10% annually.
 After the first year, the investment will be worth $5,500.
 In year two, the 10% growth is based on the entire $5,500 amount.
 Instead of earning on just the original principle, your earnings are based on the principle plus the interest accrued during the first year.
 The growth for year two would be $550.
 The investment is now worth $6,050.